stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-sensehat.md

 ### Test the rule

-To test the rule, the sound sensor needs to receive a higher value than expected.
+To test the rule, the temperature sensor needs to receive a higher value than expected.

 1. Trigger the rule:

-    * If you are using a Raspberry Pi:

-        1. Find something that makes noise, for example [playing this video on your phone](https://youtu.be/dQw4w9WgXcQ) with the volume turned up.

-        1. Position the noise close to the sound sensor with the Python app running on the Pi.
-Watch for a sound value over your threshold.
-Once the threshold is exceeded you can remove the sensor from the source of noise.

-    * If you are using the virtual IoT device, press the space key to simulate a loud noise

-    * For the IoT Workshop with Sense HAT, trigger the value for the telemetry option that you used to configure the alarm.
+    * Increase the temperature, for example by putting the cover on the SenseHat.

 1. Check your email for an alert.
 The Email will include the value that caused the rule to trigger.
 It may take a few minutes for the email to arrive.